Bg

 • Asleep: 7:45 PM

-A 19 month old’s nap schedule should allow for 2 - 3 hours of daytime sleep, and 1 nap per day.
-Most toddlers need between 5 - 5.75 hours of awake time in between sleep periods at this age.
+A 19 month old’s 1-nap schedule should allow for around 2 - 3 hours of daytime sleep.
+Most toddlers do best with a schedule that allows for 5 - 5.75 hours of awake time in between sleep periods at this age.

-Plan for , typically 5 hours after waking in the morning.
-It’s important to offer lunch before the nap, to help ensure that your toddler doesn’t wake early asking for snacks.
-If they’re not eating much lunch (because hello, toddlers), try offering them a tried-and-true snack just before naptime to make sure they won’t be too hungry to fall asleep.
+Plan for, typically 5 - 5.5 hours after they wake in the morning.
+We recommend offering lunch before the nap to help ensure that your toddler doesn’t wake early asking for snacks.
+If they don’t eat much lunch (because hello, toddlers), try offering a tried-and-true snack just before naptime so they won’t be too hungry to fall asleep.

 Morning rise7:00 AM